alvinj/AkkaKillTheCharactersGame/README-Developers.md

 Building the App
 ----------------

-Build the JAR file with SBT like this:
+Create a single JAR file with SBT like this:

 ```
 sbt assembly
 ```

-This builds one single JAR file that you can distribute to others.
+That command uses the sbt-assembly plugin to create one JAR file that you can run.

 The Code
 --------